stephantul/stephantul.github.io/about.md

 I enjoy all things programming, although I consider myself somewhat of a late adopter; if something works, and I know it well, I will generally keep on using it instead of trying something new.
 My programming language of choice is Python (3.x).

 On the machine learning side, I enjoy using neural networks, specifically unsupervised neural networks such as Self-Organizing Maps (SOMs).
 I think there's something really elegant about unsupervised learning, and this is a topic I intend to research further in the future.

-The Jekyll Theme of this page is based on Millikyl.
-You can find the source code for the Millikyl theme  [here](https://github.com/fareez-ahamed/millikyl)

-You can find the source code for Jekyll [here](https://github.com/jekyll/jekyll)